bttv-android/bttv/CONTRIBUTING.md

 # CONTRIBUTING

+# Issues

+Issues are used for tracking new features, bugs or other tasks.
+If you have a question don't hesitate and open a [new discussion][new-discussion]!
+Please make sure that your issue contains all nesessary information to avoid waiting times.
+All communication, including issues, should be written in understandable english.

+# PRs

+Most PRs have an associated issue, if you PR is one of those make sure to reference the issue.
+Your PR will be reviewed and commented please prepare yourself for that, we do not want to end up in stale PRs.
+It's ok (and encouraged) to open an PR even when you are not finished.
+Please mark those PRs as drafts.
+If you have any questions feel free to tag @bttv-android/developers and somebody will help you out :)

+# Setup

 > Read the build it yourself part (the hard way) in the README aswell!

 Do the following once: